irvingpop/packer-chef-amazon/README.md

  * Source AMI
  * Region

+Current images are cloned from the Bashton images: http://www.bashton.com/blog/2013/centos-6-4-ami-available/

 This will add boxes for each of the providers packer builds a box for.
 You can optionally just build a box for specific provider like this: